owncloud/ocis-charts/deployments/ocis-redis/README.md

-# oCIS development deployment example
+# oCIS with Redis deployment example

 ## Introduction

-This example will deploy a mostly default oCIS setup to Kubernetes.
-The intent is that this will work "out of the box" after a `helmfile sync`.
+This example shows how to deploy oCIS with Redis as cache and store.
+It will deploy an oCIS instance and Redis, preconfigured to work together.

 ***Note***: This example is not intended for production use.
-It is intended to get a working oCIS development running in Kubernetes as quickly as possible.
+It is intended to get a working oCIS with Redis running in Kubernetes as quickly as possible.
 It is not hardened in any way.

 ## Getting started